 What is Environmental Science?

-Understanding the Numbers
+Understanding the numbers

-When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
-Cited projections do not guarantee actual salary or job growth.
+When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors—like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
+Cited projections are based on Bureau of Labor Statistics data, not on SNHU graduate outcomes, and do not guarantee actual salary or job growth.

 Ten years after the first Earth Day in 1970, environmental activist Senator Gaylord Nelson wrote a letter about the importance of the environment to the American people and the world.

 “So long as the human species inhabits the Earth,” he wrote in the letter, “proper management of its resources will be the most fundamental issue we face.
-Our very survival will depend on whether or not we are able to preserve, protect and defend our environment.”
+Our very survival will depend upon whether or not we are able to preserve, protect and defend our environment.”

 Thanks to activists like Gaylord and so many others, more educational studies and legal statutes were put into place to make our world cleaner and resources sustainable.
 The field of environmental science was expanded from these efforts, as well as the associated education that helps our communities and businesses understand how to help the environment.
-The more we learn about our environment, the better we can protect it for the future generations.
+The more we learn about our environment, the better we can protect it for future generations.

 “Environmental science is an interdisciplinary field that integrates scientific methods and disciplines to understand and address real world environmental challenges,” said Jill Nugent, an instructor of science at Southern New Hampshire University (SNHU).

 Nugent authors a recurring citizen science column for the National Science Teaching Association (NSTA) and is founder and director of The Great Outdoor Classroom Project.
-She said some of the disciplines integrated into environmental science include:

 - Earth sciences